jaseci-labs/mtp-evaluation/README.md

 ## Introduction

 Large Language Models (LLMs) have demonstrated remarkable capabilities across diverse tasks, yet integrating them into traditional programming languages remains challenging due to their probabilistic nature and lack of structured output guarantees.
-This artifact presents **MTLLM** (Meaning-Typed Large Language Model), a novel programming language abstraction that bridges the gap between the structured world of programming languages and the unstructured outputs of LLMs.
+This artifact presents **MTLLM** (The implementation of Meaning0-Typed Programming), a novel programming language abstraction that bridges the gap between the structured world of programming languages and the unstructured outputs of LLMs.

 **Key Contributions:**

 1. **Type-Safe LLM Integration**: MTLLM provides compile-time type checking for LLM-powered functions, ensuring that AI-generated outputs conform to expected data structures and types.

-2. **Automatic Output Transformation (AOTT)**: A runtime system that automatically converts unstructured LLM outputs into typed programming language objects, handling parsing, validation, and error recovery.
+2. **Automatic Output Transformation**: A runtime system that automatically converts unstructured LLM outputs into typed programming language objects, handling parsing, validation, and error recovery.

 3. **Semantic Type System**: An innovative approach to type annotations that captures both structural types (e.g., `int`, `str`) and semantic meaning, enabling more precise LLM guidance.